An exoplanet, or extrasolar planet, is a planet outside of our solar system that usually orbits another star in our galaxy.

 NASA’s exoplanet space telescopes

-To date, there have been thousands of exoplanets discovered and confirmed orbiting other stars.
-The first evidence of exoplanets dates back to 1917 when Van Maanen identified the first polluted white dwarf, however, the first confirmed detection of an exoplanet would not come until the 1990s.
+Thousands of exoplanets have been discovered and confirmed orbiting other stars.
+The first evidence of exoplanets dates to 1917 when Van Maanen identified the first polluted white dwarf, however, the first confirmed detection of an exoplanet would not come until the 1990s.
 The discovery of exoplanets grew exponentially in the years to follow with the launch of the Kepler Space Telescope.

 The Kepler mission was specifically designed to survey our region of the Milky Way galaxy to discover hundreds of Earth-size and smaller planets in or near the habitable zone (also called the “Godilocks zone,” the area around a star where rocky planets could have liquid water on the surface) and determine the fraction of stars that might have such planets around them.
 After the second of Kepler’s four gyroscope-like wheels failed in 2013, Kepler completed its prime mission that November and began its extended mission, K2.
 The spacecraft was retired in 2018, but Kepler data are still being used to find exoplanets (more than 2,700 confirmed so far).